-Employers participating in the plan include the state of Washington (which includes general government agencies and higher education institutions), 76 of the state's K-12 school districts and educational services districts (ESDs), and 249 political subdivisions and tribal governments.
-Additionally, the PEBB plan is available to the retirees of the remaining 227 K-12 school districts and ESDs.
-The District's retirees (approximately 361) are eligible to participate in the PEBB plan under this arrangement.
+Employers participating in the plan include the state of Washington (which includes general government agencies and higher education institutions), political subdivisions and tribal governments.
+Additionally, the PEBB plan is available to the retirees of the K-12 school districts and ESDs.
+The District's retirees (approximately 252 are eligible to participate in the PEBB plan under this arrangement.